 Someone brought up Saving Private Ryan, and Herb told us that he'd first seen it when he was a kid.
 Or at least he'd tried to see it as a kid.
 He said that he'd gone to the theater with his dad and it had been a big deal.
 He then told us that the first scene was so violent, he'd projectile vomited everywhere, and they'd had to leave.

 Then another party goer, we will call her Maddie, told us she remembered the first time she saw Saving Private Ryan.
-She said was the first time she'd had a sexual experience.
+She said was the first time she'd had a sexual awakening.
 She described seeing Matt Damon, and realizing she was a woman, and he was hot, and then she started to get feelings, and not just in her mind, but you know, down there.

 These stories were being told while we watched a cheap poster of the Titanic slowly go ass up in the air, and it struck me that this entire thing was incredibly f'ed up, but so was the time we were living in.
 Then I wondered, would this, the pandemic (later adjusted in my head to the 2020's in general), be the time which everyone in fifty years wrote about?
 Instead of World War 2 fiction, will we be steeped in pandemic fiction?
 Will the disaster of choosing be the turbulent 2020's?

-Will a girl in fifty years have a sexual experience to a fictional doctor demanding more ventilators?
+Will a girl in fifty years have a sexual awakening to a fictional doctor demanding more ventilators?
 Will a boy projectile vomit to a scene involving makeshift morgue, a nurse without PPE sagging in the foreground?
 And will they talk about this at a party hosted on the eve of a different great disaster?
 Maybe a 9/11 party with a poster of the Twin Towers slowly falling?

 It feels too soon to even type this, but the point is, one day, it won't be.